Structured data report

 If Google understands the markup on your pages, it can use this information to add rich snippets and other features to your search result.
 For example, the search snippet for a restaurant might show its average review and price range.
 You can add structured data to your page using the schema.org vocabulary and formats such as Microdata and RDF, alongside other approaches such as Microformats.
 You can also add structured data by tagging the data on your page using Data Highlighter.

-The Structured Data page in Webmaster Tools shows the structured information that Google was able to detect on your site.
+The Structured Data page in Search Console shows the structured information that Google was able to detect on your site.
 It also provides information about errors in page markup that may prevent rich snippets (or other search features) from being displayed.

-The Structured Data page gives you a list of each type of structured data found on your site, and which, if any, have errors.
+The Structured Data page shows you a list of each type of structured data found on your site, and which, if any, have errors.

 schema.org/Eventthat in turn contains a